 On August 12, 2020 the United States Court of Appeals for the Second Circuit stayed the nationwide injunction of the Public Charge rule granted by the lower court on July 29, 2020, for all states except for Vermont, Connecticut and New York.
 This means that the Public Charge rule still stands in the state of California.

 What is the Inadmissibility on Public Charge Grounds Final Rule (most commonly known as Public Charge)?
 When an individual applies for Lawful Permanent Residency status (also known as a Green Card), the US Customs and Immigration Service (USCIS) evaluates whether the applicant has used – or is likely to use – certain public benefits that could make them a public charge.
 If so, this is a negative factor against the applicant’s request for Lawful Permanent Residency.

 Public Charge has been around since 1999, however currently an individual is considered a Public Charge only if they depend on the government for cash assistance for income maintenance (e.g., TANF or SSI) or on government-funded long-term institutional care.

 Public Charge test applies in two situations: 1) When a person applies to enter the U.S., 2) when a person applies to adjust status to become a Lawful Permanent Resident (Green Card holder) The test is not used when applying to become a U.S. citizen.

-Under the proposed rule posted on the Federal Register the following programs would be considered when determining if an immigrant is likely to become a public charge.
+Under the Public Charge Rule the following programs would be considered when determining if an immigrant is likely to become a public charge.